cunnie/writings/NaNoWriMo.md

 have a relatively small footprint compared to video, especially after compression had been applied.
 There was no need to rotate-out old audiofiles.
 Every sound that had occurred in the lab since Tyrion's disappearance was there.

+He put on the headphones and played the recording.
+He played until he had heard Julia scream, "Help, HELP!
+Max!
+Taggart, ANYONE!"

+He couldn't believe it.
+Gates was in on it.
+Gates!
+He had trusted Gates.
+Didn't trust Taggart — the man was too military for Max's taste, very buttoned-up, very by-the-book.
+But where was Taggart?
+He didn't know.
+Had Taggart been a part of it?
+He would suspect so, but yet there was a different colonel who had abducted Julia, not Taggart.
+That was another mystery.

+Scope creep.
+"Scope creep" was when you started investigating one problem, and then a second problem manifested itself, and you began to investigate both problems.
+Scope creep usually resulted from undisciplined investigation.
+In other words, he was going to worry about Taggart later — right now he'd focus solely on Julia.
+Where was Julia?

+Things had become serious.
+This was not his first rodeo; he had worked on many classified projects before, but this one was different: it had gone off the rails.
+Abducting?
+That never happened.
+Even quarantining Julia was an extreme measure.

+What to do?
+First, he could no longer trust Gates.
+And he couldn't let Gates know that he knew that Julia had been kidnapped.
+So what would he do normally?
+He would document events leading up to Julia's disappearance.
+And he would begin the procedure to wind down the project — after the second death ("disappearance" he reminded himself.
+He didn't want to contemplate Julia's death) the project would would be re-evaluated and most likely shut down.

+He spent the next few hours wrapping up the documentation.
+There was a protocol to follow when documenting a major mishap in a project — certain forms to fill out, etc....
+The process was tedious and mechanical.
+By noon he had finished, and while eating a BLT sandwich he contemplated his next move.

+_I'm a research scientist; I'm not a secret agent.
+I'm not good at sneaking around or lying to people.
+I can't pick locks or tap phone lines.
+That's not
+true: I can pick simple locks.
+And, if I had a lineman's handset, I could tap a phone line, too, heck, there are only two wires, and it's analog, so it's not that hard.
+And no special impedance requirements.
+But I'm way off track here.
+The point is that I need to find out what happened to Julia, and I don't even know how to begin._

+He reviewed the data again — what was he missing?
+It was frustrating: all the instruments attached to Julia, and yet nothing of substance during her
+transformations: one second she was there, the next she wasn't.
+No gamma bursts, no bub